Skip to Content

 No Vancouver Christmas would be complete without a ride on a Christmas train.
 While the Stanley Park train welcomes 200,000 people a year, in the winter, the train’s journey is adorned with millions of twinkling lights.

-For some locals, it’s a family tradition to ride the 20-gauge, Christmas train while snuggled in a cozy blanket.
-Will the Stanley Park train become your Christmas lights in Vancouver tradition?
+For some locals, it’s a family tradition to ride the 20-gauge, Christmas train.
+Will the Stanley Park train become your Vancouver tradition?

 The Christmas train runs from the end of November to January 1st.
-There is a matinee train from 11 am to 1:30 pm and costs CAD 6.30.
+There is a matinee train from 11 am to 1:30 pm.
 The evening train runs from 3 pm until 10 pm each night.

 Glow Christmas